Chair: Patricia (Paddi) Creevey OAM

 Becoming a Committee Member:

-All appointments to the RDA Peel Committee are made by the Minister for Regional Australia.
+All appointments to the RDA Peel Committee are made by the RDA Peel Chair and Deputy Chair in consultation with the Deputy Prime Minister of Australia.

-Appointments are usually made for a fixed term, with Committee Members drawn from the community, business, and Local and State Government agencies.
+Appointments are usually made for a fixed term, with Committee Members drawn from the community, business, and key stakeholder agencies.